KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/shinrin_yoku_remembering_ourselves_through_the_forest.md

 ## Shinrin-yoku — Remembering Ourselves Through the Forest

-There are places on Earth where the nervous system remembers before the mind does.
+Somewhere beneath language, the body remembers what the mind has forgotten.

-A forest is such a place.
+There are sanctuaries on Earth where the soul recognizes itself before thought can speak— and the forest is the oldest of these sanctuaries.

 In Japan, this remembrance has a name: **Shinrin-yoku** — *forest bathing*.
 Not exercise.
 Not hiking.
 Not a technique.
 But immersion.
 Presence.
 A quiet return of the human organism to the living field that shaped it.